* This is the Professional Version. *

 Transfusion-related acute lung injury is an infrequent complication caused by anti-HLA and/or antigranulocyte antibodies in donor plasma that agglutinate and degranulate recipient granulocytes within the lung.
 Acute respiratory symptoms develop, and chest x-ray has a characteristic pattern of noncardiogenic pulmonary edema.
 This complication is the most common cause of transfusion-related death (45% of deaths reported to the FDA).
 Incidence is 1 in 5,000 to one in 10,000, but many cases are mild.
 Mild to moderate transfusion-related acute lung injury probably is commonly missed.
 General supportive therapy typically leads to recovery without long-lasting sequelae.
 Diuretics should be avoided.
 Using blood donated by men reduces the risk of this reaction.
 Cases should be reported to the hospital transfusion medicine service or blood bank.

-Transfusion-associated GVHD (see Other complications) is usually caused by transfusion of products containing immunocompetent lymphocytes to an immunocompromised host.
+Transfusion-associated graft-vs-host disease (GVHD—see also Other complications) is usually caused by transfusion of products containing immunocompetent lymphocytes to an immunocompromised host.
 The donor lymphocytes attack host tissues.
 GVHD can occur occasionally in immunocompetent patients if they receive blood from a donor (usually a close relative) who is homozygous for an HLA haplotype for which they are heterozygous.
 Symptoms and signs include fever, rash (centrifugally spreading rash becoming erythroderma with bullae), vomiting, watery and bloody diarrhea, lymphadenopathy, and pancytopenia due to bone marrow aplasia.
 Jaundice and elevated liver enzyme levels are also common.
 GVHD occurs 4 to 30 days after transfusion and is diagnosed based on clinical suspicion and skin and bone marrow biopsies.
 GVHD has > 90% mortality because no specific treatment is available.

 Hypothermia due to rapid transfusion of large amounts of cold blood can cause arrhythmias or cardiac arrest.
 Hypothermia is avoided by using an IV set with a heat-exchange device that gently warms blood.
 Other means of warming blood (eg, microwave ovens) are contraindicated because of potential RBC damage and hemolysis.

 Bacterial contamination of packed RBCs occurs rarely, possibly due to inadequate aseptic technique during collection or to transient asymptomatic donor bacteremia.
 Refrigeration of RBCs usually limits bacterial growth except for cryophilic organisms such as Yersinia sp, which may produce dangerous levels of endotoxin.
-All RBC units are inspected before issue for bacterial growth, which is indicated by a color change.
+All RBC units are inspected before dispensing for bacterial growth, which is indicated by a color change.
 Because platelet concentrates are stored at room temperature, they have greater potential for bacterial growth and endotoxin production if contaminated.
 To minimize growth, storage is limited to 5 days.
 The risk of bacterial contamination of platelets is 1:2500.
 Therefore, platelets are routinely tested for bacteria.

 Rarely, syphilis is transmitted in fresh blood or platelets.
 Storing blood for ≥ 96 h at 4 to 10° C kills the spirochete.
 Although federal regulations require a serologic test for syphilis on donor blood, infective donors are seronegative early in the disease.
 Recipients of infected units may develop the characteristic secondary rash.